-The following selection cuts were used to search for nuclear recoil events in the beam ROI defined as the DAQ time between -530 and -340\,ns, see Fig.~\ref{fig:cut_progression}.
+The following selection criteria are used to search for nuclear recoil events in the beam ROI defined as the DAQ time between -530 and -340\,ns, see Fig.~\ref{fig:cut_progression}.

-A beam quality cut was also applied using the BCM signal, and this removed about 5\% of the beam triggers delivered.
-The signal seen from the beam current monitor that is used to create the trigger for the Lujan facility was copied into the CCM DAQ.
-BCM cuts were based on the length, time, and integral of the found pulse from the beam current monitor waveform.
+A beam quality cut is also applied using the BCM signal, and this removes about 5\% of the beam triggers delivered.
+The signal arriving from the beam current monitor, used to create the trigger for the Lujan facility, is copied into the CCM DAQ.
+BCM slection criteria are based on the length, time, and integral of the beam current monitor waveform.

-To make sure the event is not triplet light from a previous event, a cut was applied by looking at previous candidate events that occurred in the same DAQ window.
-The previous event cut is energy dependent and was optimized to maximize sensitivity to \iso{57}{Co} over beam off background.
-Fig.~\ref{fig:cut_progression_energy} shows the previous event cut has its biggest effect on lower reconstructed energy, consistent with wanting to reject triplet light from a previous event.
+Triplet light, light originating from the decay of triplet excited states in $Ar_2^*$ (1.6$\mu$s), can potentially appear from a previous event.
+A cut is applied by looking at previous candidate events that occurred in the same DAQ window.
+The ``previous event cut'' is energy dependent and is optimized to maximize sensitivity to \iso{57}{Co} over beam-off background.
+The ``previous event cut'' also has its biggest effect on lower reconstructed energy (Fig.~\ref{fig:cut_progression_energy}), and is consistent with rejecting triplet light from a previous event.

-To make sure the nuclear recoil occurred in the detector, a limit of no more than 3 veto hits in any 90\,ns window starting from 90\,ns before the start of the event to the end of the event or 90\,ns after the event (depending on which occurs first) was required.
+To make sure the nuclear recoil occurs in the detector, a limit of no more than 3 veto hits in any 90\,ns window starting from 90\,ns before the start of the event to the end of the event or 90\,ns after the event (depending on which occurs first) is required.
 The effect of the veto cut is shown in Fig.~\ref{fig:cut_progression_energy}.
-The veto cut is most prominent on the reconstructed energy region consistent with energy deposit from cosmic muons.
+The veto cut is most prominent in the reconstructed energy region consistent with energy deposit from cosmic muons.

-A fiducal volume with a radius of 95\,cm and a height of $\pm$40\,cm was used.
-The position of the event was determined by a simple weighted average of the observed PMTs where a PMT's weight is the amount of charge seen up to the first 20\,ns of the start of the event squared.
-The energy dependence on the position cut is shown in Fig.~\ref{fig:cut_progression_energy}, and this is consistent with higher PE/keV the closer the event occurred near the edge of the detector.
+A fiducial volume with a radius of 95\,cm and a height of $\pm$40\,cm is used.
+The position of the event is determined by a simple weighted average of the observed PMTs where a PMT's weight is the amount of charge squared observed in the first 20\,ns of the event.
+The energy dependence on the position cut is shown in Fig.~\ref{fig:cut_progression_energy} and is consistent with higher PE/keV the closer the event occurs near the edge of the detector.